beeware/beeware/docs/tutorial/tutorial-5/android.rst

-Examine the specific output on your system, and run the commands provided until you see an Android virtual device on your screen.
-It will look something like this as it starts up.
+Examine the specific output on your system, and run the commands provided until you see an Android virtual device on the launcher screen.

+You will see two steps of Android booting.
+First, the Android logo will appear.

 .. figure:: ../images/android/tutorial-5-booting.png
    :alt: Android virtual device booting

    Android virtual device booting

+In the second phase, the launcher screen will appear.

 .. figure:: ../images/android/tutorial-5-running.png
-   :alt: Android virtual device fully started
+   :alt: Android virtual device fully started, on the launcher screen

-   Android virtual device fully started
+   Android virtual device fully started, on the launcher screen

-Once an Android virtual device is running, you can launch the app with Briefcase by running this command:
+Once an Android virtual device is at the launcher screen, you can launch the app with Briefcase by running this command:

 .. tabs::